Wade’s visits from his eccentric Great Aunt Blanche gave him some of the happiest moments of his childhood — and the promise of a beautiful future.

-Blanche and her husband Bill annually swooped into my grandparents’ log cabin from LA — suitcases in hand (some of them dedicated specifically to cocktail fixings) — and launch into stories about attending BBQs with cousins of Lana Turner or having drinks in Vegas with Mel Torme.
+Blanche and her husband Bill annually swooped into my grandparents’ log cabin from LA.
+They had a multitude of suitcases in hand – some of them dedicated specifically to cocktail fixings.
+And they would launch into stories about attending BBQs with cousins of Lana Turner or having drinks in Vegas with Mel Torme.

 I was mesmerized.

 Blanche and Bill often visited friends and took me along to parties.
 Blanche taught me how to mix a proper cocktail and tell a good story.
-When I was with her, I drank Shirley Temples out of glasses decorated with gold-leaf flowers and transformed her friends’ straws into a “mic” to do my best impression of Match Game Host Gene Rayburn.
+When I was with her, I drank Shirley Temples out of glasses decorated with gold-leaf flowers.
+I also transformed her friends’ straws into “microphones” to do my best impression of Match Game Host Gene Rayburn.

 “Dumb Dora is so so dumb…” I’d prompt.

 “How dumb is she?” the partiers would answer.

 “She was so dumb that when her mechanic told her to turn on her headlights, she lifted up her BLANK.”

 Around this time of year, afternoon storms tended to pop up in our little hometown in the Ozarks.
 Concerned about tornadoes, Blanche would lead me by the hand to a nearby cave where we’d take shelter.
 We would sit in near-darkness.
 The cave walls shimmered like a disco ball, reflecting the light from Blanche’s gold lamé and sequins.